ChrisDc777/social-acea/README.md

 ## Start the app

-You will need to update the start commands for both the frontend and backend, as well as the server startup in the backend, due to the production build of the files.
+**Note:** You will need to update the start commands for both the frontend and backend, as well as the server startup in the backend, due to the production build of the files.
 After that use the following commands:

 ```javascript
 // For frontend